armchair-traveller/fcc-random-quote-machine-2/README.md

-This is the random quote machine.
+This is the random quote machine project built with React, Next.js, and TailwindCSS.

 OK.
 Something has to be done about the random logic.
 But it's alright for now.